tsunejui/awesome-tools/README.md

   * [mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
   * [cfssl](https://github.com/cloudflare/cfssl) - CFSSL: Cloudflare's PKI and TLS toolkit
 - Kubernetes
+  * [Reloader](https://github.com/stakater/Reloader) - A Kubernetes controller to watch changes in ConfigMap and Secrets and do rolling upgrades on Pods with their associated Deployment, StatefulSet, DaemonSet and DeploymentConfig – [✩Star] if you're using it!
   * [skaffold](https://github.com/GoogleContainerTools/skaffold) - Easy and Repeatable Kubernetes Development
   * [kaniko](https://github.com/GoogleContainerTools/kaniko) - Build Container Images In Kubernetes
   * [kind](https://github.com/kubernetes-sigs/kind) - Kubernetes IN Docker - local clusters for testing Kubernetes